Counting curves with local tangency constraints: Curves with local tangency constraints

-Moreover, if $J_0, J_1\in \Jj_D$ are two such generic elements, they may be joined by a generic $1$-parameter family $J_t$ such that the manifold $\bigcup_{t\in [0,1]}\calM^{J_t,\simp}_{M,A}\lll \T^{\Pp}p\rrr$ provides an oriented (but not necessarily compact) cobordism between the manifolds at $t=0,1$. \end{cor} \begin{proof} Since the constraints are mutually independent and local in the domain, the proof of Lemma~\ref{lem:cusps} shows that their total codimension is simply given by summing the contributions from each constraint, which justifies the dimension formula in \eqref{eq:indA2}. \end{proof}
+If $J_0, J_1\in \Jj_D$ are two such generic elements, they may be joined by a generic $1$-parameter family $J_t$ such that the manifold $\bigcup_{t\in [0,1]}\calM^{J_t,\simp}_{M,A}\lll \T^{\Pp}p\rrr$ provides an oriented (but not necessarily compact) cobordism between the manifolds at $t=0,1$.
+Further, if $d= 0$ we may assume that all the curves in $\bigcup_{t\in [0,1]}\calM^{J_t,\simp}_{M,A}\lll \T^{\Pp}p\rrr$ are immersed. \end{lemma} \begin{proof} As in the case of Lemma~\ref{lem:cusps}, the first claim is a slight extension of results from \cite{CM1,CM2}.
+Lemma~6.5 in \cite{CM1} establishes an analogous result for the moduli space of somewhere injective, rational curves $u$ with $b$ marked points $z_1,\dots,z_b$ such that $u(z_i)$ is tangent to order $m_i$ to a given $J$-holomorphic submanifold $Z_i$.
+This argument adapts readily to our case in which the manifolds $Z_i$ are all the same and we also require that $u(z_1)=\dots= u(z_b) = p \in Z_1$.
+Since each degeneration of the constraint $\lll \T^{\Pp}p\rrr$ has codimension at least $2$ by Lemma~\ref{lem:cusp_deg}, such degenerations do not occur along a generic $1$-parameter family of $J$.
+Hence, the standard techniques explained for example in \cite[Ch.3.2]{JHOL} can be adapted to establish the second claim.

+Finally, to see that generically the elements in a moduli space of dimension $0$ or $1$ are immersed, notice first that by \cite[Prop.E.2.4]{JHOL} every $J$-holomorphic curve $u$ can be perturbed to a nearby $J'$-holomorphic immersed curve $(u',J')$ that coincides with the original $(u,J)$ except near the singularity.
+It then follows from the arguments explained in Remark~\ref{rmk:tanpseud2}~(i) that cusps occur in codimension at least two. \end{proof}